 Can I confess something?
 As much as I LOVE food and cooking, the idea of hosting a dinner party freaks me out.
 Don't get me wrong - I love to cook for others.
 Fixing a heaping plate of homemade food for someone and watching them gobble it down is one of the greatest pleasures in life.

-However, the timing and organization that goes into dinner parties stresses me out.
+However, the timing and organization that goes into a dinner party stresses me out.
 I'm sure I'd either rush the food (which is not a good thing) or end up in the kitchen for a good chunk of the night babysitting the stove or oven, all the while missing out on quality time with my guests.
 Which is the whole point of inviting them over in the first place!

 So if I'm having a gathering, I'd much rather serve laid back snacks like this baked brie with jam + a white wine sangria.
 This quick appetizer recipe has minimal prep work, only a few simple ingredients, and a short cooking time, yet still tastes fancy enough to impress friends and family.